OSTHUS/afo-merger/README.md

 # Dependencies
 The AFO Merger depends on third-party software libraries.
 Please make sure that all required dependencies are located in folder “lib” next to afo-merger.jar.<br/>
+You can use Maven command "mvn dependency:copy-dependencies" to download required dependecies.<br/>

 • aopalliance-1.0.jar<br/>
 • apache-mime4j-core-0.7.2.jar<br/>